 The data undergoing occasional modifications (e.g. student and teacher personal data, curricula, contact details, etc) are buffered in a Postgres database and synchronised twice a day to the main Oracle system.
-Students can browse their personal data (marks, enrolment in consecutive semesters, fees due and paid, etc) after logging in to a password-protected portal.
+Students can browse their personal data (marks, enrolment to consecutive semesters, fees due and paid, etc) after logging in to a passwordprotected portal.
 An important function of the student portal is in teaching quality assurance by collecting students' answers to questionnaires on courses, teachers and organisation of studies.
-Thanks to the portal integrated with the information management system, more than 80% of the students give feedback to the Faculty on important aspects of the study.
-In the future, once electronic student ID cards are issued also to students, the functionality of the student portal will be extended to e.g. electronic submission of study-related documents to the dean's office.
+Thanks to the portal integrated with the information management system, more than 80% of the students give feedback on the important aspects of the study to the Faculty.
+In the future, once electronic student ID cards are issued also to the students, the functionality of the student portal will be extended to, e.g. electronic submission of study-related documents to the dean office.